plkemp/syslib_2023/README.md

 - creating a bare bones OPAC and catalogue

 - installing Wordpress, Omeka and Koha

+- and finally creating a demo library system architecture

+It you decide to take this course or try this project on your own, I highly recommend

+- updating you GitHub journal regularly and,

+- keeping a journal on your desktop

+just in case you have to rebuild your server.
+One of my favorite applications for coding and saving notes is Notepad++

 ## Confiuring a VM